fastack-dev/fastack/README.md

 # Fastack

-fastack is a blah blah blah framework, for creating clean and easy-to-manage REST API project structures.
+fastack is an intuitive framework based on FastAPI, for creating clean and easy-to-manage REST API project structures.
 It's built for FastAPI framework ❤️

 The goals of this project are: